International Business Broker's Association

-The International Business Brokers Association (IBBA) is a non-profit association operating for people and firms engaged in business brokerage and mergers and acquisitions in the USA and Canada.
-This association provides business brokers education, conferences, professional designations, and networking opportunities.
-The IBBA was formed in 1983, and most members are based in the US and in Canada through there are a few from elsewhere in the world.
-The IBBA strives to create a professional relationship with successful business transaction advisors (i.e. CPAs, bankers, attorneys, and other related associations), to increase the image and value of the IBBA to its members and to be a leader in the exchange of business referrals.
+The International Business Brokers Association (IBBA) is a North American professional association operating for people and firms engaged in business brokerage and mergers and acquisitions in the US and Canada.

+The association provides business brokers with education, conferences, professional designations, and networking opportunities.
+The IBBA was formed in 1984, and most members are based in the US and Canada, though there are a few from elsewhere in the world.
+The IBBA strives to create a professional relationship with successful business transaction advisors (i.e., CPAs, bankers, attorneys, and other related associations), to increase the image and value of the IBBA to its members, and to be a leader in the exchange of business referrals.